 Kinvey keeps track of the most recent time each entry was retrieved, updating this value every time data is successfully fetched from the cache.
 When data is about to be cached, but doing so will cause the cache’s size limit to be reached, entries are removed from the cache until enough room has been cleared to accommodate the new data.
 When choosing which entries to remove, the cache will prioritize the removal of those that have been retrieved the longest amount of time ago.

 In certain cases, you may need to completely empty the entire cache for a collection.
 Kinvey allows you to perform this administrative action using the console.

-To do so, navigate to the Collection Settings page (Data->collection dropdown->click your collection->Settings button), and scroll down to find the Cloud Caching section.
+To do so, navigate to the Collection Settings page (Collections->Settings icon on card), and scroll down to find the Cloud Caching section.
 Click the Invalidate Cache button to invalidate the cache for this collection, removing all cached entities and queries.

 Each collection cache is shared among all users of that collection, using the _id field as the cache key for entities, and the query string (including query modifiers) as the cache key for queries.
-Our assumption is that the backing Data Link will return a consistent set of data when a specific entity is requested or a query is executed, regardless of user context.
-As such, if your Data Link does return data that differs based on which user is making the request, your use case may not be compatible with Cloud Caching at its current evolution.
-This is something you must be aware of and carefully consider based on the behavior of your Data Link and your app’s use case.
+Our assumption is that the backing Service will return a consistent set of data when a specific entity is requested or a query is executed, regardless of user context.
+As such, if your Service does return data that differs based on which user is making the request, your use case may not be compatible with Cloud Caching at its current evolution.
+This is something you must be aware of and carefully consider based on the behavior of your Service and your app’s use case.